anthonymiglio/nd013-c2-fusion-final/writeup.md

 - Periodic sensor calibration is crucial for precise coordinate translation from the sensor to the vehicle.
 - The unpredictability of the weather conditions might impact sensor performance in situations such as fog, heavy rain, direct sun rays, etc.
 - Heavy traffic increases the number of cars on the road, while light traffic increases the need for a reaction time for breaking or deviating.

+In this project:
+The extrinsic parameters are defined, and there is no need for the camera and lidar calibration because open-source Waymo data is being used, and these parameters are assumed correct.

 ### 4. Can you think of ways to improve your tracking results in the future?